 - Those that wish to start their own business

 Learners that graduate from a program that is offered by The Royal Alberta College (RAC) can apply to the department to be connected with a prospective employer, if available.
 Most employers can receive government funding to host a learner to gain work-experience.
 The intent is to retain learners full time, if the host is capable.
-Learners that are not retained as an employee after the fixed period will be provided a reference from the host and can receive further assistance from the department for placement.
+Learners that are not retained as an employee after the fixed period will be provided with a reference from the host and can receive further assistance from the department for placement.

+With over 160 years of experience in training, educating, and counselling the aforementioned demographics, the department has extensive knowledge in finding work practicums and employment for Alberta’s youth.
 Members of the department across various professions understand the challenges faced by Alberta youth, and thus developed the Work Practicum, Placement, Program (WPPP) to help learners gain work experience and permanent employment.
-The WPPP, and the courses leading up to it, teach learners the necessary skills and resources to gain employment: Google software, soft skills, marketing strategies, research approaches, a knowledge of rules, regulations, and laws, composing resumes, preparing for interviews, integrating into the workplace, and real work experience.
+The WPPP, and the courses leading up to it, teach learners the necessary skills and resources to gain employment: Google software, soft skills, marketing strategies, research approaches, knowledge of rules, regulations, and laws, composing resumes, preparing for interviews, integrating into the workplace, and real work experience.

-Our Employability Assessment determines program eligibility while also identifying a learners barrier to training and employment.
+Our Employability Assessment determines program eligibility while also identifying a learner’s barrier to training and employment.
 We identify the learners’ gap areas in which they need growth, their readiness, commitment, willingness, and ability to participate in the training program, their suitability for the program, as well as their financial eligibility and potential barriers to their employment.
 We thus build a comprehensive profile of learners.
 Should learners be deemed suitable for the program, the service provider and learners will collaboratively develop a comprehensive Service Plan outlining the steps for them to succeed; learners who do not meet the eligibility criteria will be referred to other appropriate programs and/or services in the community that may be more suitable (see 1.4 for more details).

 The Department of Life Skills and Career Development builds Individual Program Plans (IPPs) alongside learners to plan and manage service to successful completion.
 IPP is created to identify any learners gaps, including work experience, training, and education, in order to best set up learners for success, and then managed for at least 90 days and up to 1 year after program completion Transition to Employment: The core element of the program will be training that is focused on job-specific technical skills required for employment in occupations that have current job vacancies.
 The occupational training program curriculum and training materials must be developed in conjunction with the employer/industry for which learners are being trained.
 Training must also result in a skillset that is recognized by employers/industry.
 Training programs may include more than one occupational stream. learners accepted into the program can only participate in one stream in accordance with their career goal and suitability for the occupation (see 1.4 of proposal for more details).

 Work experience is also a fundamental part of the Integrated Training model, allowing learners to work in a related occupational setting on a short-term basis to practice newly acquired skills that are directly related to the training received.
 Work experience may be paid or unpaid.
 Upon completion of the work experience, we expect that learners will be offered employment with the host employer.
 As such, the contractor will need to ensure that placements are arranged with employers who understand this expectation and indicate a willingness to hire learners at the end of the work experience.
 The department will be requesting an evaluation of the learners on a weekly basis from employers to offer constructive feedback to learners to ensure.
 While the design and delivery of Integrated Training will vary to meet the needs of target learners and local labour market demand, a maximum of 40% of the training should occur during one or more work experience placements.

 Retention and Follow-up Support: The Department of Career & Life Skills Development strives to ensure that all learners that are ready, willing, and able to work be placed into an employment training arrangement within 2 weeks of program completion, unless for some unforeseeable or extenuating circumstances such as an employers unwillingness or economic constraints.
 All learners will be personally monitored for 90 days after training, and those that are not placed will be provided support for a duration that does not exhaust the organization, place the organization at a disadvantage, or exploit the organization’s willingness to assist the learners.

 The target learners Group, Alberta Youth, faces daily internal and external struggles with self-worth as well as a lack of knowledge and incentives.
 To assist youth, since most graduates and young people were apparently not able to enter the workforce because they did not have relevant work experience, the Department of Career Development and Life Skills Training developed the Work Practicum Placement Program (WPPP).

-With over 160 years of combined professional experience working with the learners Group, members of this department consist of educators, mentors, pastors, and counselors.
+With over 160 years of combined professional experience working with the Learner’s Group, members of this department consist of educators, mentors, pastors, and counselors.
 With the creation of the WPPP, these members were able to place youth into practicums related to their level of education, skills, and needs, allowing them to fill gaps in their competencies by gaining the necessary work experience and applicable skills that would lead to meaningful employment.

 While creating the WPPP, the Department of Career Development and Life Skills Training fostered lasting connections with hundreds of business organizations from numerous industry sectors at the local, national, and international levels to enable practicum placements, including the co-authorship of pre-training programs (applied knowledge).
 These cooperative initiatives expedite the onboarding of WPPP learners into companies to gain practical skills.
 These companies have requested the retention of the learners, as these learners will reduce onboard time and will be familiar with the industry that worked with us in building the program.
 To facilitate rapid connections, we have several procedures in place.

 First, learners enter the program and are trained according to their needs and depending on their objectives so that they may join the workforce at the appropriate time.
-Through our needs assessment and career development training, we will identify an individual’s strengths upon which to build; if the learners requires reattachment into the labour market, we will assess what barriers or needs are required for reattachment (skill training) and allocate the training necessary to place the learners within the same industry and with an established organizational base.
+Through our needs assessment and career development training, we will identify an individual’s strengths upon which to build; if the learners require reattachment into the labour market, we will assess what barriers or needs are required for reattachment (skill training) and allocate the training necessary to place the learners within the same industry and with an established organizational base.

 Second, we provide industry partners with a weekly list of trained candidates available to work within their industry.
-For example, we would email our partners in the “Customer Service” industry to notify them that we have 12 trained candidates that are ready for a practicum to gain work experience; we would also include the amount of successful graduates, who already have work experience, that are ready to work.
+For example, we would email our partners in the “Customer Service” industry to notify them that we have 12 trained candidates that are ready for a practicum to gain work experience; we would also include the number of successful graduates, who already have work experience, that are ready to work.
 The partners then request the resumes of these candidates, and the attachment process begins.

-On average, The Department of Career Development and Life Skills Training receives 80 notifications of positions for employment per week for entry level positions that require some adaptation in skills, and these positions align with the learners after training and counselling is provided.
+On average, The Department of Career Development and Life Skills Training receives 80 notifications of positions for employment per week for entry level positions that require some adaptation in skills, and these positions align with the learners after training and counselling are provided.